-The school fully supports the continued emphasis within KCSiE, 2023 upon Early Help and prevention support.
+The school fully supports the continued emphasis within KCSiE, 2024 upon Early Help and prevention support.
+Early Help means providing support as soon as a problem emerges at any point in a child's life, for children of all ages.

 Local ERSCP procedures will be followed, if it is felt that a child or family may require additional support that cannot be provided by the universal services available in or to the school.
-In such cases consent from parent / carers will be sought for a contact to be made to the Early Help and Prevention Hub in whose area the child or family live.
+In such cases consent from parent/ carers will be sought for a contact to be made to the Early Help and Prevention Hub in whose area the child or family live.